yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 Within each transformer block, the FFN's hidden layer takes input of dimension $d$, expands it to dimension $4d$, and then contracts it back to $d$.
 This approach was mostly just found to empirically work; I don't think it has any deep, _a priori_ rationale.

-A small LLM may have a couple dozen transformer blocks, and large commercial ones have 80-100 or more.
+A small LLM may have a couple dozen transformer blocks, and large, commercial ones have 80-100 or more.

 ## Architectural tweaks to aid training